Assemblée Nationale station

-Assemblée nationale (/fr/), formerly Chambre des députés (19101989), is a station on Line 12 of the Paris Métro in the 7th arrondissement.
+Assemblée nationale (/fr/; 'National Assembly'), formerly Chambre des députés (19101989), is a station on Line 12 of the Paris Métro in the 7th arrondissement.
 Located under Boulevard Saint-Germain, it is named after the nearby National Assembly.

 History

 The station opened as Chambre des députés on 5 November 1910 as part of the original section of the Nord-Sud Company's line A between Porte de Versailles and Notre-Dame-de-Lorette.
 On 27 March 1931, line A became line 12 when It was taken over by its competitor, the Compagnie du chemin de fer métropolitain de Paris (CMP), incorporating it into the Paris Métro.
 On 1 July 1989, the station was renamed Assemblée nationale, as it is still known today, to be more consistent with the official name of the lower house of the bicameral French Parliament since 1946.